University of Baltimore Office of Government and Public Affairs

 For information on pending legislation, visit the Maryland General Assembly web site.
 If you have the legislation's bill number, simply type that number into the search engine to find bill information, description, sponsor and status.

-You may also find legislative highlights for the current session on the UB Government and Public Affairs website.
+You may also find legislative highlights for the current session on the UBalt Government and Public Affairs website.

 Where can I express my opinion about pending legislation?